Category: Law

 Essay: Lynch v.
 Fisher

 The above is not what happened in Lynch v.
 Fisher, because if the driver of the truck could have been more careful by parking the truck off the road then the accident could not have occurred.
 Since everyone ought to be responsible for his actions, the driver of the truck through his insurance should have been held responsible.
-However, Gunter’s actions cannot be held responsible for the wound that were suffered by the plaintiff because Gunter was in a delirium that was caused by the accident.
-Although, Gunter should have been more careful by driving carefully, he could not have caused an accident if the truck was not parked at the middle of the road.
+However, Gunter’s actions cannot be held responsible for the wounds that were suffered by the plaintiff because Gunter was in a delirium that was caused by the accident.
+Although Gunter should have been more careful by driving carefully, he could not have caused an accident if the truck was not parked in the middle of the road. (more…)

 Essay: Proximate causation